Mx7f/RaytraceBenchmarking/README.md

 Neither the OFF nor the RFF loaders are robust.
 The OFF loader can only handle triangle meshes, and neither loader can handle comments or malformed input in any way.

 Changelog:
+12/10/2017:
+- Added support for non-standard binary versions of OFF and RFF file formats.
+- Added scene quality flag to Embree build

 7/20/2017:
 - Added code for debugging by outputting a coverage mask (of the OptiX solver) to a PNG (using the public domain library stb_image_write.h); to enable change OUTPUT_COVERAGE_IMAGES to 1; you can change the number of rays per pixel averaged for the coverage mask and the image width using RAYS_PER_PIXEL and IMAGE_WIDTH; if ray counts do not evenly divide the rays into RAYS_PER_PIXEL*IMAGE_WIDTH large segments, the final excess will be cut off.